Clemzerdu75/Libft/Readme.md

 This is composed of:
 - a Makefile (to create the lib),
 - an header file  containing a linked list prototype, all the the function prototypes and the libraries needed to make putchar, malloc and free working
+- all the functions
+- the 42 school subject in pdf

 ## SUMMARY